Italians Do It Better: Beginnings

-2007-present
+2007–present

 Italians Do It Better began gaining significant international recognition in 2007 with three consecutive releases of the label compilation After Dark, Chromatics' Night Drive, and Glass Candy's B/E/A/T/B/O/X.

 Other major releases on the label include the 2011 album Themes for an Imaginary Film from Symmetry (a collaboration between Johnny Jewel and Chromatics' Nat Walker), Chromatics' 2012 album Kill for Love, and After Dark 2 in 2013.

 The songs "Tick of the Clock" by Chromatics and "Under Your Spell" by Desire were both used in the soundtrack to the 2011 film Drive.

 Pitchfork stated "Whether you treat it as background music, incidental listening, or a two-hour magnum opus, Themes for an Imaginary Film is a well-rounded portrait of a key figure in the American electronic music landscape."
-BBC Music called Kill for Love “one of the finest records to surface” in 2012.
+BBC Music called Kill for Love "one of the finest records to surface" in 2012.
 When asked to comment on his own production sound for SPIN's 8-out-of-10 review of Kill for Love, Jewel describes it as that specific "point in the night, you've passed out or you're done making love or whatever.
 That mindset opens the CD up for room ambience and conversation, and we step into the background — we slip away."

 A number of the label's releases have been awarded the coveted "Best New Music" tag from Pitchfork including After Dark, After Dark 2 and Chromatics' Kill for Love.

 After Dark 2 was released on May 17, 2013.
 It featured new tracks from Chromatics, Glass Candy, and Desire.

 Glass Candy is currently working on a new album entitled Body Work.

-In December 2014, Chromatics announced that a new, 17-track-album entitled Dear Tommy will be available via the label "in time for Valentine's Day."
-As of 2022, the album has not been released.
+In December 2014, Chromatics announced that a new, 17-track-album entitled Dear Tommy would be available via the label "in time for Valentine's Day."
+As of 2025, the album has not been released.

 Italians Do It Better released the original motion picture soundtrack to Ryan Gosling's directorial debut, Lost River, on March 30.
 The soundtrack features music from the score, as well as songs from the film by Glass Candy, Chromatics, and Desire, plus songs sung by Saoirse Ronan and Ben Mendelsohn, who star in the film.
-The soundtrack is released on CD, digitally, and as a limited 2xLP on purple vinyl.
+The soundtrack is released on CD, digitally, and as a limited 3xLP on purple vinyl.

+Italians Do It Better are the curators of the soundtrack for the 2025 adventure racing video game Wheel World.